-Visiting Portland is a responsible journey in itself, as you will be hard-pressed to find a place that’s not locally-sourced, ethical, and impact-driven.
-But our local team shares their personal favorites and helps you navigate this hipster paradise.
+Visiting Portland, Oregon is a responsible journey in itself, as you will be hard-pressed to find a place that’s not locally-sourced, ethical, and impact-driven.
+But if you're looking to have the most eco-friendly visit to Portland possible, our local team is sharing their personal favorites and to help you navigate this green, hipster paradise.

 Park It Here